Last reviewed on 14th September 2023 by Martin Alexander (Mortgage Advisor)

-Statistically, professional borrowers are seen as low risk by lenders.
-From understanding your career choice, lenders can make certain assumptions on whether a mortgage is viable.
+Statistically, professional borrowers are seen as low-risk by lenders.
+By understanding your career choice, lenders can make certain assumptions about whether a mortgage is viable.
 As a result, you may be offered certain flexibility on deals, simply because of your employment.

 Lenders still like to see some history of employment.
 If you’re starting a new job or have recently taken on new employment and need a mortgage, read our article here.